Tencent/APIJSON/README.md

  Process | Previous way | APIJSON
 -------- | ------------ | ------------
- Transmission | Server developers edit interfaces and update docs, then client developers request server and parse server responses according to the docs | Client developers request server and parse server responses for their requirements
+ Transmission | Server developers edit interfaces and update docs, then client developers request server and parse responses according to the docs | Client developers request server and parse responses for their requirements
  Compatibility | Server developers add new interfaces tagged with v2 and update docs | Nothing need to do

  Client request | Previous way | APIJSON
 -------- | ------------ | ------------
- Requirement | Client developers append key-value pairs to the urls for requests in docs | Client developers append JSON  for their requirements
+ Requirement | Client developers append key-value pairs to an url for a request in docs | Client developers append JSON for their requirements
- Structure | base_url/lowercase_table_name?key0=value0&key1=value1...<br />&currentUserId=100&currentUserPassword=1234<br />the currentUserId and currentUserPassword is only for parts of interfaces | base_url/{TableName0:{key0:value0, key1:value1 ...}, TableName1:{...}...<br />, currentUserId:100, currentUserPassword:1234}<br />the currentUserId and currentUserPassword is only for parts of interfaces
+ Structure | base_url/lowercase_table_name?key0=value0&key1=value1...<br />&currentUserId=100&currentUserPassword=1234<br /><br />The currentUserId and currentUserPassword is only for parts of interfaces | base_url/{TableName0:{key0:value0, key1:value1 ...}, TableName1:{...}...<br />, currentUserId:100, currentUserPassword:1234}<br /><br />The currentUserId and currentUserPassword is only for parts of interfaces
- URL | Different urls for different method(GET,POST...) or requirements | One url for one method(GET,POST...)
+ URL | Different urls for different methods(GET,POST...) or requirements | One url for one method(GET,POST...)
  Key-Value Pair | key=value | key:value

  Server operation | Previous way | APIJSON